updated October 2020

 Think of your Users, ALWAYS think of your Users.
 They need to quickly drill down to what they want to find… and frankly, sometimes they may not even know exactly what it is they’re looking for.
 A solid category hierarchy with a depth of attributes will help you create the most engaging experience.

-Think of a Department Store: we’ll use Sears as the example.
-Really, Sears?
+Think of a Department Store: we’ll use Target as the example.
+Really, Target?
 Yes, really…

 Each Department in the store has its own grouping of products and they’re all very different.
 Let’s say you want a pair of Jeans (does Sears even sell clothing anymore?)… and you’re a dude.
 You know what?
 You’re not going to find what you’re looking for in Electronics or Tools.
 So off you go, a walk over to the Apparel department…